interrogator/buzz/README.md

 To search the dependency graph generated by spaCy during parsing, you can use the *depgrep* method.

 ```python
 # search dependencies for nominal subjects with definite articles
 nsubj = loaded.depgrep('f/nsubj.*/ -> (w"the" & x"DET")')
 ```

-The search language works by modelling nodes and the links between them.
+*depgrep* is a query language, which works by modelling nodes and the links between them.
 Specifying a node, like `f/nsubj/`, is done by specifying the feature you want to match (`f` for `function`), and a query inside slashes (for regular expressions) or inside quotation marks (for literal matches).

 The arrow-like link specifies that the `nsubj` must govern the determiner.
 The `&` relation specifies that the two nodes are actually the same node.
-Brackets may be necessary to contain the query.
+Brackets may be necessary to contain the query, since queries can be arbitrarily complex.

 This language is based on `Tgrep2`, syntax, customised for dependencies.
 It is still a work in progress, but documentation should emerge [here](https://buzzword.readthedocs.io/en/latest/depgrep/), with repository [here](https://github.com/interrogator/depgrep).